modoterra/swirl/README.md

-# Welcome to Swirl
+# Welcome to SWIRL

-The SWIRL stack consists of shadcn/ui, Tailwind, React, Laravel & and a couple of friends.
-The purpose of this project is to create an opinionated starter for creating applications that have robust fundamentals and modern capabilities.
+The SWIRL stack consists of shadcn/ui, Tailwind, Inertia, React, Laravel & and a couple of friends.
+The purpose of this project is to create an opinionated starter for applications that have robust fundamentals and modern capabilities.

 ## Introduction